How it works Features Pricing API Log in Start free

 Top-up packs

-If you need extra scans without upgrading, you can buy a one-time top-up pack (50, 150, or 500 scans) from My Profile → Personal tab → Plan & billing.
+If you need extra scans without upgrading, you can buy a one-time top-up pack from My Profile → Personal tab → Plan & billing.
+Three sizes are available: 50 scans for $19, 150 scans for $49, or 500 scans for $149.
 Top-up scans never expire and carry over indefinitely.
 They are drawn on only after your monthly plan allowance is exhausted.

 💡